Everything

 -

-This neat gradient blur effect in a few lines of CSS, combining
+This neat gradient blur effect in a few lines of CSS, combining mask + backdrop-filter: Codepen

 Center stuff in a single line of CSS?
-Now finally possible with
+Now finally possible with align-content: center; 🎉

 Text fragments allow you to link to a specific piece of text on a page and highlight it.
-Itâs similar to
+It’s similar to #, except that this is a browser feature and does not require the website to implement anything.
+Try it!

 Lefthook, the Git hooks manager we use in many projects, can also be used for general tasks outside of Git hooks.
 Might be handy to unify commands across different stacks and setups!
 It also supports local overrides.